- Exklusive Inhalte

 - Info bei Verfügbarkeit

-Gaulttheria Procumbens, also known as false berry or red carpet berry, is an evergreen, low -growing plant from the family of heather plants (Ericaceae).
+Gaultheria procumbens is an evergreen, low -growing plant from the family of heather plants (Ericaceae).
 This plant is native to North America, especially in the eastern parts of the United States and Canada, and is valued for its medical and culinary properties.
 It also plays an important ecological role in its natural habitat, where it can often be found in forests and other shady locations.

-Gaulttheria Procumbens is a small, evergreen plant that reaches a height of 10 to 15 centimeters.
+Gaultheria procumbens is a small, evergreen plant that reaches a height of 10 to 15 centimeters.
 It has a creeping, woody rootstock that enables the plant to spread across the board and form dense carpets.
 The branches are thin and initially green, but catch up over time and take on a reddish-brown color.

 The leaves are alternately arranged, elliptical to egg -shaped, about 2 to 5 centimeters long and glossy dark green.
 They are leathery and firm, with a finely toothed edge.
 In autumn and winter, the leaves often take a reddish to purple tint, which gives the plant a decorative value even in the cold season.
 When grating the leaves, a characteristic, mint -like fragrance is released from the essential oil, the methylsalicylate contained in the plant.

-The flowers of Gaulttheria Procumbens are small, bell -shaped and colored to pale pink.
+The flowers of Gaultheria procumbens are small, bell -shaped and colored to pale pink.
 They appear individually or in small groups in the leaf axils and have a diameter of around 5 to 6 millimeters.
 The flowering period extends from June to August.
 After the pollination, spherical, red berries develop from the flowers that are referred to as capsule fruits.
 These berries have a diameter of around 6 to 9 millimeters and often stick to the plant all winter.

 Distribution and habitat